dresden-elektronik/deconz-rest-doc/docs/endpoints/alarmsystems/index.md

 ### PIN codes

-A PIN code can be configured to protect arming and disarming the alarm system.
-It is compared against the entered code of keypads, and REST-API requests for arming and disarming.
+A PIN code protects arming and disarming the alarm system.
+It's compared to the entered code of keypads and REST-API requests for arming and disarming.

 **Important:** PIN codes are configured for whole alarm system, not a single keypad.
 Multiple keypads, as well as the REST-API refer to the same PIN codes.

 Currently only one PIN code, aka "code0", is supported.
-In future multiple PIN codes can be specified.
+In future multiple PIN codes can be configured.
 Internally a PIN code has the state "enabled" or "disabled".
 This makes it possible to dynamically enable a PIN code, for example a rule enables the guest PIN code on weekends.